Private and Alternative Loan Programs

 - Eligibility — The school must certify enrollment and eligibility based on total cost of education minus other financial aid received.
 The borrower and co-borrower must be credit worthy as determined by the lender.

-Private Loan borrowers must complete a Self-Certification Form.
+Private loan borrowers must complete a Self-Certification Form.
 Your lender will provide you with this form and instructions on how it must be completed (electronically or by paper).
-All Self-Certification Forms for private loans should be sent to your specific lender and not the Financial Aid Office.
+All Self-Certification Forms for private loans should be sent to your specific lender and not One-Stop Student Services.

 |Discover Student Loans||www.discoverstudentloans.com||877-728-3030|